ai/about-postcss/speech.md

 ---

 But Autoprefixer quickly became too big for Rework.
-We required better source map support and more accurate parser too process legacy CSS with hacks.
+We did require better source map support and more accurate parser to process legacy CSS with hacks.

-And this is how PostCSS was created.
+And this is how PostCSS was started.

 ---

-So, how modular CSS processor works?
+So, how does a modular CSS processor work?

 PostCSS core contains only two small parts.
-CSS parser which returns tree of node’s objects.
+CSS parser which returns tree of node's objects.
 And stringifier that converts node tree to CSS string.

 That’s all.
-By default PostCSS will not change any byte of your CSS.
+By default, PostCSS will not change a byte of your CSS.
-It will just parse it, even saves all whitespaces.
+It will just parse it, even saves all whitespace.
 And converts it back to string.

 All magic happens in plugins.
-Plugin is very simple too.
+Plugin code is very simple too.
-It is just a JavaScript function, that receives that node tree and change it.
+It is just a JavaScript function, that receives that node tree and changes it.
-Read some node, remove unnecessary, add necessary nodes.
+Read some node, remove unnecessary and add necessary nodes.
-And pass changed tree to next plugin.
+And pass changed tree to the next plugin.

 ---

-How it looks like in code?
+How does it look like in code?

-You take PostCSS from npm.
-Set array with plugins.
-And process your CSS through this plugins.
+You install PostCSS using npm.
+Set an array with plugins.
+And process your CSS through these plugins.

 ---

 Plugin code is simple.

-Do you remember slide about units in preprocessors.
-In PostCSS it is very easy to add new unit.
+Do you remember my slide about units in preprocessors?
+In PostCSS it is very easy to add a new unit.

 This is your plugin’s function.
-It receive a parsed tree.
-We iterates through all declaration.
+It receives a parsed tree.
+We iterate through all declarations.
 And replace rem unit to pixels.

 That’s all.
-New plugin with CSS unit polyfill by 1-2-3-4 lines.
+New plugin with CSS unit polyfill with 1-2-3-4 lines.

 ---